 2. The Human: Needs a clean, professional, and compelling document once the bot approves it.

-A proper ATS format ensures your resume isn't discarded due to parsing errors, missing information, or incompatible design elements.
-It’s the foundation upon which all other resume advice is built.
+A proper ATS format ensures your resume is not discarded due to parsing errors, missing information, or incompatible design elements.
+It is the foundation upon which all other resume advice is built.

 ATS-Friendly Resume Structure